Quantum geometrical current and coherence of the open gravitation system: loop quantum gravity coupled with a thermal scalar field: Parameterized theory for the open quantum gravitation system

+If we just care about the information of the quantum spacetime, then we can treat the gravitational field and the scalar field as the open subsystem and the environment, respectively.
+After tracing out the degrees of freedom of the environment, one can obtain

+where $ \rho(g_{\mu\nu})$ represents the reduced density matrix of the gravitational field.
+Noted that in this case, the gravitational field is not an isolated system, thus the general covariance principle does not require that the Super-Hamiltonian vector of the gravitational field is equal to zero.
+Therefore, $\delta \rho(g_{\mu\nu})/\delta Y^{\mu}(x)\neq0$.
+This is similar to the case of equation \eqref{eq:2.21}.

-In many cases, the gravitational system is coupled to the environment.
-The environment is composed of various matter fields.
-In this case, we can not treat the gravitation system as an isolated system.
-Therefore, one can not describe it by the equations \eqref{eq:2.33}.
-Nevertheless, we can treat the total system as an isolated one including both the gravitation system and the environment.
-Assume $\mathcal{\hat{H}}_{\mu,tot}$ represents the Super-Hamiltonian vector operators of the total system.
+There are the similar results in more general situations.
+Generally, if the environment is composed of various matter fields.
+Assuming $\mathcal{\hat{H}}_{\mu,tot}$ represents the Super-Hamiltonian vector operators of the total system.
 In general, $\mathcal{\hat{H}}_{\mu,tot}$ can be written as $\mathcal{\hat{H}}_{\mu,tot}=\mathcal{\hat{H}}_{\mu,grav}+\mathcal{\hat{H}}_{\mu,oth}$, where $\mathcal{\hat{H}}_{\mu,oth}$ represents the Super-Hamiltonian vector operator of the rest part in the total system, usually including the environment and the interaction between the environment and the gravitation system.
 We can describe the total system by the equations $-i[\mathcal{\hat{H}}_{\mu,tot}\,,\rho_{tot}]=0$.
 These equations are the requirements of the general covariance.
 Similarly to the case of the scalar field, the gravitation system as a subsystem should be treated as an open system.
 One can describe the open quantum gravitation system by the following equations:

 The trace is taken over the environment.
 For the open gravitation system, in general one has $\delta \rho/\delta Y^{\mu}(x)\neq 0$.
 Equations \eqref{eq:2.34} describe the evolution of the open quantum gravitation system along the bubble time $Y^{\mu}(x)$.